kabavol/LMSMonitor/README.md

  -d downmix audio and display a single large meter, SA and VU only -i increment verbose level
  -k show CPU load and temperature (clock mode)
- -m if visualization on specify one or more meter modes, sa, vu, pk, or rn for random -o specifies OLED "driver" type (see options below) -r show remaining time rather than track time
+ -m if visualization on specify one or more meter modes, sa, vu, pk, st, or rn for random -o specifies OLED "driver" type (see options below) -r show remaining time rather than track time
  -t enable print info to stdout